World Languages Credit-by-Exam Overview

 ACPS students hail from 118 different countries and speak 120 different languages.
 This is a true gift to our schools and our community and one that gives our students the invaluable experience of being part of a global community within their own school division.
-And now, students who are fluent in languages other than English have the opportunity to earn high school credits towards the world languages requirement (see Program of Studies, p.
+And now, students who are fluent in languages other than English have the opportunity to earn high school credits towards the world languages requirement (see Program of Studies (PDF), p.
 8) and towards the Virginia Diploma Seal of Biliteracy.

 What This Means for Students